 Homework and the Project

-There is one traditional textbook, which you are expected to read cover to cover and other suggested reading that is optional.
+There are two textbooks, which you are expected to read cover to cover:

-LMB Suggested reading John R. Levine, Tony Mason, and Doug Brown
+LMB John R. Levine, Tony Mason, and Doug Brown

 Lex & Yacc